TheKevJames/coveralls-python/README.rst

 ~~~~~~~~~~~~~~~~~~

 The difference from Travis is coveralls authentication via repo token.
+Circle CI is supported since version 1.1, so no need to add env variables.
 It's required to set environment variable ``COVERALLS_REPO_TOKEN`` in you CI build.
 This is your own secret token, which is available at the right sidebar of your repository's page on Coveralls.
 Launch ``coveralls`` after gathering python coverage in your build script.